Grand Canyon visit inspired Kobe Bryant’s pilot to fly

 In his final radio transmission to air traffic controllers, Zobayan said he was climbing to avoid a cloud layer before the helicopter plunged more than 1,000 feet (305 meters) into a hillside.

-The death of Bryant shocked the sporting world, but it also shook those who were endeared to Zobayan as much for his skills in the skies as the smile that greeted them each time they would fly.
+The death of Bryant shocked the sporting world.
+It also shook those who were endeared to Zobayan as much for his skills in the skies as the smile that greeted them each time they would fly.

 “He was one of their best pilots,” said Los Angeles Clippers star Kawhi Leonard, who flew with him to commute from his home in San Diego to the Staples Center in downtown Los Angeles where the Clippers and Lakers play.